Student Success Initiative (SSI)

 The Student Success Initiative (SSI) was passed by the 76th Texas Legislature in 1999.
 The purpose of this initiative is to ensure that every student makes the academic progress necessary to show a sufficient understanding of the knowledge and skills taught and tested at each grade level.

 The SSI requires that students in the 5th and 8th grades meet the passing standards on the State of Texas Assessments of Academic Readiness in mathematics and reading before they can be promoted to the next grade.
-SSI math requirements will not be in place for the 2014-2015 school year due to the implementation of new Texas Essential Knowledge and Skills (TEKS) in the area of math; however SSI requirements will apply to reading.

 The SSI testing requirements are part of an overall system of support for student academic achievement.
 This system includes:

 evaluation of student needs at grades that precede SSI grades and academic support for students who need additional instruction;

 ongoing evaluation of student progress during the school year with assistance provided to all students with identified academic weaknesses;

 additional instruction after each test administration for students who do not meet the passing standard on a subject-area test;

 a grade placement committee, consisting of the principal, teacher, and parent or guardian, that meets when a student has not met the passing standard after two testing opportunities, and decides the most effective way to support the child's academic success; and

 an instructional plan for the next school year for every student who has not met the passing standard after three opportunities, regardless of whether the student is retained or, upon parent appeal, is promoted by the grade placement committee.